-H&M's shareholders make the ultimate decision on the company's direction, since the shareholders at the Annual General Meeting appoint the Board of Directors and the Chairman of the Board.
-The Annual General Meeting also elects auditors, decides on the principles of the Election Committee and selects the members of this committee.
-The task of the Board of Directors is to manage H&M's affairs on behalf of the shareholders.
-The auditors report to the Annual General Meeting on their scrutiny.
-The Board of Directors establishes a work plan for the Board as well as instructions for the Managing Director.
-Auditing matters are dealt with in the Auditing Committee, which is the main channel of communication between the Board and the company's auditors.
-The Board of Directors appoints the Managing Director.
-The Managing Director in turn appoints the members of the executive management team and the country managers.
+H&M's shareholders make the ultimate decision on the company's direction, since the shareholders at the annual general meeting appoint the board of directors and the chairman of the board.
+The annual general meeting also elects auditors, decides on the principles of the nomination committee and selects the members of this committee.
+The task of the board of directors is to manage H&M's affairs on behalf of the shareholders.
+The auditors report to the annual general meeting on their scrutiny.
+The board of directors establishes a work plan for the board as well as instructions for the chief executive officer.
+Auditing matters are dealt with in the auditing committee, which is the main channel of communication between the board and the company's auditors.
+The board of directors appoints the chief executive officer.
+The chief executive officer in turn appoints the members of the executive management team and the country managers.
 H&M has a matrix organisation.